dphfox/wolf/docs/00-design/06-operations.md

 ## Integer conversion

 Wolf does not implicitly convert between `num` and `int`.
-Instead, the arithmetic operators accept any mix of `int` or `num`, and return `int` if they can guarantee the result is an integer.
+Instead, the arithmetic operators accept any mix of `int` or `num`, and return `int` if the types guarantee the result is an integer.

 That means: